WakiMak/trentent.github.io-forked/_posts/2014-08-14-appv-5-minimum-mounted-file-size-is-64kb-size-of-packages-is-misrepresented-on-2008r2windows-7.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-btOOdImYx0o/U-0TgHoZpcI/AAAAAAAAAeA/5lRXpOW3RtM/s1600/E-Drive-Properties.png"><img src="http://3.bp.blogspot.com/-btOOdImYx0o/U-0TgHoZpcI/AAAAAAAAAeA/5lRXpOW3RtM/s1600/E-Drive-Properties.png" width="320" height="205" border="0" /></a>
 </div>

-1.71GB on the AppVData for the extracted file. Â 1.83GB used space on disk.
+1.71GB on the AppVData for the extracted file.
+1.83GB used space on disk.

 But, when we mount the .appv package using AppV the total size is: